DarthSid12/bluetoothadapter/README.md

 # bluetoothadapter

 A Flutter plugin to expose the features of Bluetooth Adapter for **Android only**.
+This is a copy of the original flutter BT adapter but with null safety

 ## Objective